 Middle School Teacher Career Guide

 A middle school teacher typically educates children in grades six to eight.
 In some school districts, grades five and/or nine may also be considered part of middle school.
-The job of a middle school teacher varies depending upon the course(s) he or she is teaching.
-Excellent communication skills, a love for teaching, and a compassion for children are necessary to be a good middle school teacher.
-This guide provides further information on what middle school teachers do, how to become a middle school teacher, and middle school teacher salary and outlook.
+The job of a middle school teacher varies depending upon the course(s) he or she is teaching, but most teachers in middle school specialize in one subject or group of subjects, depending on the size of the school.
+Excellent communication skills, a love for teaching, and compassion for children are necessary to be a good middle school teacher.
+This guide provides further information on what middle school teachers do, how to become one, and salary and job outlook.

 Middle School Teacher Job Description

 Middle school teachers typically specialize in teaching children in the sixth, seventh, and eighth grades.
-Since middle school is between elementary school and high school, middle school teachers review concepts learned in elementary school and build on these with more in-depth information, preparing students for the high school years ahead.
+Since middle school is between elementary school and high school, middle school teachers lead a review of concepts learned in elementary school and build on these with more in-depth information, preparing students for the high school years ahead.
 Middle school teachers plan and deliver appropriate lessons, assess students on their progress, and grade assignments.

 Middle School Teacher Requirements and Common Tasks

 Teachers in middle schools normally focus on specific subjects such as math, English, social studies, science, art, or physical education.
 Within these broader areas, a middle school teacher might instruct multiple courses.
 For example, a middle school teacher specializing in the subject area of science may teach courses in biology and natural science.
-Their responsibilities vary and include preparing courses, assigning lessons, grading homework and tests, creating classroom rules, and meeting with parents to discuss student progress and behavior issues.
+Their responsibilities vary but include preparing courses, assigning lessons, grading homework and tests, creating classroom rules, and meeting with parents to discuss student progress and behavior issues.
 They also may spend extra time with struggling students, often mentoring and tutoring them after hours.

 How to Become a Middle School Teacher